CALIFORNIA DEP. OF PUBLIC HEALTH

 Conducting Research under Special Conditions

 I reached out to researchers at the USC Klausner Lab, as they had recently worked with CDPH to investigate barriers against PrEP treatment program enrollment in rural, low-income areas across Southern California.
-They graciously shared with me their full research manuscript, as well as direct quotes and findings from their interviews with HIV patients, giving me a much more comprehensive understanding of the issue.

-Interview responses from 30+ individuals involved with PrEP-AP pointed to an outdated enrollment pipeline.
-This system was creating operational back-up for patients, enrollment workers, and program advisors alike.
+Interview responses from 30+ individuals involved with the program pointed to an outdated enrollment pipeline.

-FIGURE 1.
-The old PrEP-AP application process
+FIGURE 3.
+The current PrEP-AP application process

 Pain Points